xceltripofficial/xceltoken/README.md

 # ERC20 token with the following functionality

 1. ERC20 basic contract
-2. Owner can pause unpause the contract
+2. Owner can pause /unpause the contract
-3. Token allocation
+3. Token allocation of team managed by a vesting contract that vests to a beneficiary addresses

 ## Development env settings